kn1xght/Learning-Cybersecurity/Try-Hack-Me/Linux-Fundamentals/linux-fundamentals-3.md

 ### Takeaway

-I’m beginning to see how Linux becomes a serious workstation — editing, managing, and automating instead of just running commands.
-It’s definitely a rough landscape for beginners to cross, but once you get familiar with it, it’s easy to see why it’s built for efficiency.
+Grasped higher concepts such as editing, managing, and automating in Linux.
+It’s definitely a rough landscape for beginners to cross, but once you get familiar with it, it’s easy to see why it’s the top choice for developers and cybersecurity professionals.